Evil Ernie: Origin of Evil

 Cut a couple of years to the future, Ernie is now a death row prison inmate at the same penitentiary awaiting his execution via electric chair for his murderous acts dubbed by the local media as The Lucrecia Massacre of 2006.
-Crowds of people attending ranged from newscasters to protesters, fanatics and civil rights activists participated in the festivities bearing witness to the event.
-All coming in accordance to this execution, with the dead man requesting he go out with his trademark leather jacket and infamous smiley-faced button as a last request.
-Attending witnesses to his final moments are his grizzled father figure sporting a Glasgow grin who was let in by the corrupt pedophiliac prison warden named Straw, who sat by drawing a sadistic glee while Ernie was regularly tormented by the other death row inmates.
-As well as his only friends in the joint, the kindly Doctor Thana Thomas and an empathetic pastor named Chaplain who he bonded with during his imprisonment.
-On the night of execution however, Ernest was reanimated by some kind of esoteric storm of sickly green magical energy which entered his cadaver bursting forth from his bowels.
-It burned his facial features into a gnarled lipless smile while his ordinarily inert yellow button suddenly sprang to life sporting a scowling facial expression and wicked toothy grin.
+The crowds of people attending ranged from newscasters to protesters, both bearing witness to the execution.
+All coming in accordance to this execution, with him requesting he go out with his trademark leather jacket and infamous smiley-faced button as a last request.
+Attending witnesses to his final moments is his father figure who was let in by the corrupt prison warden named Straw.
+As well as his only friends, Doctor Thana Thomas and a pastor named Chaplain.
+On the night of execution however, Ernest was reanimated by a storm of green magical energy which entered his cadaver bursting forth from his bowels.
+It burned his facial features into a lipless smile while his ordinarily inert yellow button suddenly sprang to life sporting a scowling facial expression and a toothy grin.
 Thus the jailbird-turned deadman had been revived as the devil's soul harbinger "Evil Ernie".

 Seeking to finish off the ritual and his vendetta towards his estranged foster parent, Evil Ernie escaped the execution chamber and led a homicidal tirade against both the prisoners and the facility staff along with any other unfortunate sinner who happened to catch his vengeful eye.
 Experimenting with his newfound powers he tears through the penal area slaughtering sinners in his eyes with unusually grisly and vulgar flair while also sparing the few good individuals he came upon along the way, he would soon find however that reckless expenditure of his arcane energy which animates his corpse weakens him due to his having yet to complete his end of the devil's deal.
 Due to this weakness he is eventually subdued and hideously maimed by his guardian leading the other inmates, but Smiley tricks Bufford into a new deal which costs him his right arm causing him to flee with the innocent doctor in tow.